TheChipMaker/99_OR_GATE/README.md

 - [License](#license)

 ## Overview
-VHDL implementation and testbench for a basic 2-input AND gate.
+VHDL implementation and testbench for a basic 2-input OR gate.
 Includes source code and testbench files for simulation and synthesis practice using ModelSim and VS Code.

 ## Main Files
-- `AND_GATE.vhd`: VHDL code implementing the AND gate entity and architecture.
+- `OR_GATE.vhd`: VHDL code implementing the OR gate entity and architecture.
-- `AND_GATE_tb.vhd`: Testbench to simulate the AND gate inputs and observe output behavior.
+- `OR_GATE_tb.vhd`: Testbench to simulate the OR gate inputs and observe output behavior.

 ## Requirements
 - ModelSim (Intel FPGA Edition recommended) for simulation.